Frequently Asked Questions

 What are “Puppy Provisions”?

-Once puppies have had their third set of shots they are available to be fostered with “puppy provisions.”
-This means that a potential adopter can foster the puppy with the agreement that it is returned to DDRTX at 6 months of age to be spayed or neutered (this is usually only a day or so) and then the adoption can be finalized.
+Once puppies have had their second set of vaccinations they are available to be fostered with “puppy provisions”.
+This means that a potential adopter can foster the puppy with the agreement that it is returned at a date indicated on your contract to be spayed or neutered and then the adoption can be finalized.

 What is the adoption fee?
 And what does it cover?